mastodon/documentation/content/en/spec/oauth.md

 Client credentials flow
 : For applications that do not act on behalf of users

-Password grant flow
-: For bots and other single-user applications.
-Usage [not recommended](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#name-resource-owner-password-cre) by the OAuth 2 Specification authors due to security concerns.
-This grant flow may be removed in future versions of Mastodon.
+Mastodon has historically supported the Password Grant flow, however, usage is [not recommended](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#name-resource-owner-password-cre) by the OAuth 2 Specification authors due to security issues, and has subsequently been removed from future versions of Mastodon.
+Instead, it is recommended that you create an OAuth Application for that user, and use the generated Access Token for interacting with the API.

 {{< page-relref ref="methods/oauth#token" caption="POST /oauth/token" >}}